 I'm an Associate Professor in the Work and Organizations Group at the University of Minnesota's Carlson School of Management.
-I'm also on the graduate faculty of the Department of Applied Economics and the Minnesota Population Center, and am a Senior Editor at Organization Science and an Associate Editor in the Organizations department of Management Science, where I typically handle papers involving the experimental or econometric analyses of organizations.
+I'm also on the graduate faculty of the Department of Applied Economics and the Minnesota Population Center, and am a Senior Editor at Organization Science and an Associate Editor in the Organizations department of Management Science, where I typically handle papers involving the experimental or econometric analyses of people and organizations.

 I received my PhD in 2013 from the MIT Sloan School of Management and my BS from Cornell's School of Industrial and Labor Relations.
 I teach Masters of HR Compensation and Benefits, MBA Negotiations, and PhD Economics of HR.
 My digital self is tirelessly teaching Managing Employee Compensation on Coursera.